-59. The Scottish Government published its 2017/18 draft budget in December 2016.
-This included a resource allocation of £32,128.9 million which is £2,565 million (2.5 per cent) more than the initial 2016/17 budget allocation.

-60. The Scottish Government plans to use their full capital borrowing allowance for the year of £450 million (an increase from £333 million in 2016/17).
+- 60. The Scottish Government published its 2017/18 draft budget in December 2016.
+This included a resource allocation of £32,128.9 million which is £2,565 million (2.5 per cent) more than the initial 2016/17 budget allocation. - 61.
+The Scottish Government plans to use its full capital borrowing allowance for the year of £450 million (an increase from £333 million in 2016/17).
 Amounts carried forward from 2016/17 will also be used to support 2017/18 budget commitments.
-For example, the financial transactions budget has a carry forward of £48 million from 2016/17 together with an in-year budget of £303 million giving the Scottish Government a total financial transactions budget of £351 million for 2017/18.
+For example, the financial transactions budget has a carry forward of £53.5 million from 2016/17.
 Financial transactions are used to make loans or equity investment but must be repaid in future years.
 The financial transactions budget will therefore be critical to any loan initiative the Scottish Government may choose to offer to farmers during 2017/18.

+Financial sustainability looks forward to the medium and longer term to consider whether the body is planning effectively to continue to deliver its services or the way in which they should be delivered
-61. The Scottish Rate of Income Tax forecast for 2017/18 is £11,829 million compared to £4,900 million in 2016/17.
-This is due to the Scottish Government's tax powers extending as part of the Scotland Act 2016 to cover all non-saving non-dividend income tax, the rates and bands of which have been set by the Scottish Ministers.

-62. The importance of medium to long-term financial planning cannot be understated particularly given the increase in uncertainty that new borrowing and tax powers bring to the Scottish Government's budget.
+- 62. The Scottish Rate of Income Tax forecast for 2017/18 is £11,858 million compared to £4,900 million in 2016/17.
+This is due to the Scottish Government's tax powers extending as part of the Scotland Act 2016 to cover all non-saving non-dividend income tax, the rates and bands of which have been set by the Scottish Ministers. - 63.
+The importance of medium to long-term financial planning cannot be understated particularly given the increase in uncertainty that new borrowing and tax powers bring to the Scottish Government's budget.
 The Scottish Government will need a different approach to budget management, moving away from an inyear, annually managed approach; to a longer term multi-annual approach using the new tools at their disposal to smooth variations in budgets from internal and external factors.
-Further details on Scottish Government plans in this area are outlined at paragraphs 77-80.

-63. The Scottish Budget is now intrinsically linked to the performance of the Scottish economy relative to the performance of the rest of the UK's economy.
-If the Scottish economy performs better to the rest of the UK economy, then Scotland retains any surplus in devolved taxes receipts compared to the block grant adjustment applied.

-64. The performance of the Scottish economy is also influenced by macro economic policies set by the UK as well as taxpayer's behaviour as a result of tax policies set and applied in Scotland, which in turn also impacts the Scottish Budget.
-The Scottish Government needs to ensure it has good scenario planning in place taking all these factors into account, when setting budgets to support fiscal decisions such as the level of borrowing.

-65. To help the Scottish Government manage any shortfalls in budget, from 2017/18 the Scottish Government can also borrow to support revenue spending.
-The annual limit for resource borrowing for 2017/18 is £200 million to be used where there is a shortfall in tax receipts, a forecast error, or for cash management purposes.
+Further details on Scottish Government plans in this area are outlined at paragraphs 82-85. - 64.
+The Scottish Budget is now intrinsically linked to the performance of the Scottish economy relative to the performance of the rest of the UK's economy.
+If the Scottish economy performs better to the rest of the UK economy, then Scotland retains any surplus in devolved taxes receipts compared to the block grant adjustment applied. - 65.
+The performance of the Scottish economy is also influenced by macro economic policies set by the UK as well as taxpayer's behaviour as a result of tax policies set and applied in Scotland, which in turn also impacts the Scottish Budget.
+The Scottish Government needs to ensure it has good scenario planning in place taking all these factors into account, when setting budgets to support fiscal decisions such as the level of borrowing. - 66.
+To help the Scottish Government manage any shortfalls in budget, from 2017/18 the Scottish Government can also borrow to support revenue spending.
+The annual limit for resource borrowing for 2017/18 is £600 million to be used where there is a shortfall in tax receipts or a forecast error.